protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - Ensures consistent deployment across different environments by using containerization.
 - Enables rapid and frequent releases, allowing new features and fixes to be delivered to users more quickly and efficiently.

+### Important Notes on Environment Variables

+- **Environment Variables Not Included in Docker Image**: The Docker image built during the CD process does not include environment variables, such as the Blockfrost API key stored in `.env.local`, since this file is listed in `.gitignore` and is not included in the repository or the Docker image.

+- **Adding Environment Variables at Bulding image and at Runtime**: To ensure that the application functions correctly when building and running the Docker container, you must provide the necessary environment variables.
+Use the `-e` flag to pass environment variables when starting the container:

+    ```
+    docker run -p 3000:3000 -e BLOCKFROST_PREVIEW=your_blockfrost_key $DOCKERHUB_USERNAME/$DOCKERHUB_REPO:latest
+    ```

 ## Detailed Usage Guide

 ### Using the Template within Developer Studio